osch/lua-mtmsg/README.md

   Returns *true* if *listener:nonblock()* or *listener:nonblock(true)* was invoked.

+* **`listener:clear()`**

+  Removes all messages from all connected buffers.

+  Returns *true* if all buffers could be cleared.

+  Returns *false* if *listener:isnonblock() == true* and the listener or one of the buffers is concurrently accessed from another thread.

+  Possible errors: *mtmsg.error.object_closed*

 * **`listener:close()`**

-  TODO
+  Closes the listener and all connected buffers and frees the memory.
+Every operation from any referencing object raises a *mtmsg.error.object_closed*.
+  A closed listener cannot be reactivated.

 * **`listener:abort([flag])`**

-  Aborts operation on the underlying listener.
+  Aborts operation on the underlying listener and all connected buffers.

     * *flag* - optional boolean.
-If *true* or not given the listener is aborted, i.e. a *mtmsg.error.operation_aborted* is raised.
+If *true* or not given the listener and connected buffers are aborted, i.e. a *mtmsg.error.operation_aborted* is raised.
-               If *false*, abortion is canceled, i.e. the listener can be used again.
+               If *false*, abortion is canceled, i.e. the listener and all connected buffers can be used again.

 * **`listener:isabort()`**